How To Install A CO2 Scrubber For Reef Tanks

 CO2 Scrubbers are designed to connect to a protein skimmer or some other piece of equipment that is currently introducing ambient air into your aquarium.
-The media in the scrubber will effectively strip and capture CO2 from that air that comes in contact with the media.
-In a lot of cases, reefers can obtain a noticeable, desired increase in pH.
-When installing a CO2 Scrubber we highly suggest using a pH monitor to watch your pH as it can rise higher than desired depending on your specific settings.
+The CO2 absorbing media in the scrubber will effectively strip and capture CO2 from that air that comes in contact with the media.
+In many cases, reefers can obtain a noticeable increase in pH, helping to promote maximum coral growth and health.
+When installing a CO2 Scrubber we highly suggest using a separate pH monitor to watch your pH as it can rise higher than the desired 8.3 pH range.

 Mounting and Connecting the Reactor Body

 - Mount the CO2 scrubber close to your protein skimmer's air intake.
 We suggest keeping the reactor close to your skimmer since longer spans of tubing will cause excessive air intake restriction.

 - Remove the air intake tubing and silencer from your skimmers pump.

 In many cases, the 3/8” tubing that is included with the CO2 Scrubber will directly attach to your skimmers pump and you can simply remove your current air tubing and silencer from your skimmer.
 If your tubing does not fit barbed adapters may be required to adapt the tubing on your skimmer to the 3/8” tubing supplied with the reactor.

 - Unscrew the reactor body from the head and remove the refillable cartridge.